 A detailed options analysis was undertaken, and the preferred option was identified as being partial replacement of the control system.
 The options analysis was later revised twice more, essentially returning to the original recommendation of full replacement; although at a lower cost.
 It appears a competitive procurement process was used.
-The final cost estimate appears to be reasonable and in line with the asset register's asset replacement value.
+Both the final cost estimate and actual FY19 costs appear to be reasonable and less than the asset register's asset replacement value for the control system and switchboard.